2022 Carolina Panthers season: Week 9: at Cincinnati Bengals

 In the first half of this blowout, Carolina was scoreless, in part due to poor play from Walker, who posted a 0.0 passer rating, while the Cincinnati Bengals scored 5 touchdowns, four of them from Bengals running back Joe Mixon.
 Walker was removed from the game in favor of Mayfield, as both teams scored 7 in the third quarter.
 The Panthers went on to score 14 in the fourth, and even though Cincinnati went scoreless, the Bengals kept their comfortable lead and won 42–21.
 Carolina fell to 2–7.

 Week 10: vs. Atlanta Falcons

 Carolina sought revenge against Atlanta in this Thursday Night Football game after losing in a heartbreaker 11 days prior.
 The Panthers got their chance, winning 25–15 and improving to 3–7.

 Week 11: at Baltimore Ravens

 Baker returned from the bench in a 13–3 low scoring affair that saw Carolina fall to 3–8.
-This was also the last game he'd play for the Panthers, as Sam Darnold was healthy enough to return, and Mayfield would soon be released by the Panthers, signing with the Rams.
+This was also the last game he played for the Panthers, as Sam Darnold was healthy enough to return, and Mayfield would soon be released by the Panthers, signing with the Rams.

 Week 12: vs. Denver Broncos

-Darnold's first start in the season saw the Panthers beat the Broncos for the first time since the 2008 season in a 23-10 score.
-The Panthers improved to 4-8.
+Darnold's first start in the season saw the Panthers beat the Broncos for the first time since the 2008 season in a 23–10 score.
+The Panthers improved to 4–8.